amata7/work-day-scheduler/README.md

 ![Getting Started](./Assets/4.png)

 This is what the site looks like with something filled out for every box, and the time set to 1PM.

 ![Getting Started](./Assets/5.png)

+--todo--
+fix text fields not displaying unless there is an entry in the previous hour block maybe something to do with the save button? i remember some work needed to be done on that but not sure atm